 - 1. Find the paper pickup locating template.
 Poke an awl or a nail through any circles that are labeled for your harp model. - 2.
 Fold the template on the dotted line near its pointed end.
 Tape the fold flat. - 3.
 Slide the template into the harp through the bottom soundhole, folded end first. - 4.
 Place the template on the soundboard with the edge against the soundboard lining on the left side of the harp.
 The lining is the strip of wood that covers the joint between the soundboard and the side of the harp.
 Position the template so the folded end points directly at the highest F (blue) string (see figure 4).
 Tape the template in place.

-If you have a Dusty Double-Strung, see the sidebar on the right for specific element location.
+(If you have a non-Dusty harp, see the sidebar on the right for more info.) - 5.
+Mark a pencil dot directly on the soundboard through each of the holes you made in the template, or at the ends of the arrows if the circles don't apply to your harp model.